 HOW DOES A VACCINE WORK?

-WHAT'S DIFFERENT ABOUT AIDS VACCINES?
+WHAT'S DIFFERENT ABOUT HIV VACCINES?

-HOW ARE AIDS VACCINES TESTED?
+HOW ARE HIV VACCINES TESTED?

-These antibodies keep the germ or virus from multiplying.
-Once the threat of infection is over, the immune system produces special memory cells that remember how to fight the specific germ.
+A healthy immune system fights anything it thinks does not belong in the body.
+It produces proteins called antibodies.
+These antibodies lock onto the invading germs or virus and prevent them from infecting cells or multiplying.
+Once the threat of infection is over, the immune system produces special memory cells that remember how to fight that specific germ or virus.

-People who take part in a study of a proposed AIDS vaccine might test positive for HIV even if they are not infected.
-If you are in a vaccine trial, you should only have HIV tests at your trial site.
+People who take part in a study of an experimental HIV vaccine therefore may test positive for HIV, even if they have not acquired the virus itself.
+If you participate in such a study, you should only get an HIV test at the clinical trial site.

 Phase 1: Is it safe?